The way VAT is handled for online sales from businesses worldwide to consumers (that is, B2C) in the European Union (EU) changed on 1 July 2021.

 My UK business is already signed up for non-union MOSS.
 What do I have to do now?

-Effectively, nothing changes compared to how you already handle VAT for MOSS, assuming your business will continue providing services to EU consumers.
+Effectively, nothing has changed compared to how you already handle VAT for MOSS, assuming your business continues to provide services to EU consumers.

 However, the EU member state where you registered for non-Union MOSS may contact you asking for further details.

-If you register for IOSS, you’ll also need to provide this registration info to the EU member state where you have previously registered for MOSS.
+If you register for IOSS, you also need to provide this registration info to the EU member state where you have previously registered for MOSS.

 Furthermore, you may now find you have additional sales of services that can be reported through non-union OSS.